-The \textsf{2SLP} scheme builds on the insights from the \textsf{Balanced Exploration} algorithm (\citealt{badanidiyuru2013bandits}), which extends the celebrated ``successive elimination'' idea from \mab to \bwk by choosing over \textit{mixtures} of actions (rather than individual actions) and ensuring that the choice is ``balanced'' across actions.
-The \textsf{Balanced Exploration} algorithm is however computationally inefficient, as it conducts elimination over mixtures of actions in an explicit and exact manner (which requires one to solve infinite linear programs), and requires an ``approximate optimization over a (complicated) infinite-dimensional set'' step which the authors do not provide an implementation (see Remark 4.2 in \cite{badanidiyuru2018bandits}).
-The \textsf{2SLP} approach bypasses the computational difficulty inherent in \textsf{Balanced Exploration} by making the elimination procedure \textit{implicit} and \textit{relaxed}, and reducing the hard optimization tasks to simply solving $(K+1)$ linear programs (which is kind of surprising).
-Such improvements are enabled by the elegant design of the first-stage pessimistic LP and the second-stage exploration LPs.
-Interestingly, the \textsf{2SLP} approach starts with pessimism in the first stage and turns to optimism in the second stage --- such a combination of pessimism and optimism seems novel and may be of independent interest (as a comparison, the UCB-type algorithm in \cite{agrawal2014bandits} is fully optimistic.
+The \textsf{2SLP} scheme builds on the insights from the \textsf{Balanced Exploration} algorithm (\citealt{badanidiyuru2013bandits}), which extends the celebrated ``successive elimination'' idea by choosing over \textit{mixtures} of actions (rather than individual actions) and ensuring that the choice is ``balanced'' across actions.
+The \textsf{Balanced Exploration} algorithm is however computationally inefficient, as it conducts elimination over mixtures of actions in an explicit and exact manner (which requires one to solve infinitely many linear programs), and requires an ``approximate optimization over a (complicated) infinite-dimensional set'' step which the authors do not provide an implementation (see Remark 4.2 in \cite{badanidiyuru2018bandits}).
+The \textsf{2SLP} approach bypasses the computational difficulty inherent in \textsf{Balanced Exploration} by making the elimination procedure \textit{implicit} and \textit{relaxed}, and reducing the hard optimization tasks to simply solving $(K+1)$ linear programs.
+Such improvements are enabled by the careful design of the first-stage pessimistic LP and the second-stage exploration LP's.
+Interestingly, the \textsf{2SLP} approach starts with pessimism in the first stage and turns to optimism in the second stage --- such a combination of pessimism and optimism seems novel and may be of independent interest.
+As a comparison, the UCB-type algorithm in \cite{agrawal2014bandits} is fully optimistic.
 We also note that a fully optimistic algorithm seems to face fundamental limitations in our problem; see the last part of Appendix \ref{sec:failure} for more discussions.

-\subsubsection{Theoretical Guarantees}
+\subsubsection{Theoretical guarantees.}